 Filling:

 - Combine the strawberries and jam and set aside (these will be used for the filling and topping).
-Note: I sliced the strawberries for the filling (about 2 1/2 cups), and I diced the strawberries for the top of the cake (about 1/2 cup).
+Note: I slice the strawberries for the filling (about 2½ cups), and I diced the strawberries for the top of the cake (about ½ cup).
 You can slice or dice, your choice.
 You'll need about 3 cups total.

 Frosting:

 - Place the cream cheese, powdered sugar, and vanilla extract in a large mixing bowl.
-Using a stand mixer or hand mixer with the whisk attachment, beat the mixture on medium speed until smooth.
+Using a stand mixer with a whisk attachment (preferred) or hand mixer, beat the mixture on medium speed until smooth.
 While the mixer is still whipping, slowly pour the heavy cream down the side of the bowl.
 Stop and scrape the bottom and sides of the bowl periodically.
-Increase the speed and continue whipping until the cream can hold a stiff peak.
+Increase the speed to high and continue whipping until the cream can hold a stiff peak.
+It is important that the cream stays cold so that it will thicken properly.
+If you're using a hand mixer hold the bowl near the top and don't hold the bowl against your body.

 Assembly: